egnha/dub/README.md

 ## Design choices

+The main objective of dub is to cover the most common cases of unpacking assignment with a clean and concise pattern matching syntax—assigning the top-level components of a list and unpacking nested components—using as little code as possible (without sacrificing comprehensibility).

+To that end:

-  - The ad hoc pattern-matching syntax is very compact and avoids conflicting with R’s existing semantics. (dub appropriates `` `:` `` as a symbol concatenator, in a strictly localized context; the usual `` `:` `` is an operator of an altogether different type and semantics.)
+  - The ad hoc pattern-matching syntax is economical and avoids conflict with R’s established semantics. (dub appropriates `` `:` `` as a symbol concatenator, in a strictly localized context; the usual `` `:` `` is an operator of an altogether different type and semantics.)